Welcome to QSeer!

 The old style codes contained a unique number for each manufacturer, a product family code corresponding to the listed product, and a two-digit code indicating the number of items to purchase and the coupon value.

 The new databar contains all of that information plus more.
 It has the capability of including a unique tracking number.
-There are also optional fields for multiple manufacturers, coupon start date, coupon expiry date, doubling, and more.
+There are also optional fields for multiple manufacturers, multiple products, coupon start date, coupon expiry date, doubling, and more.

 Why does the QSeer display show something that is different than what is printed on the coupon?